Henry Maitland Wilson

-Field Marshal Henry Maitland Wilson, 1st Baron Wilson, (5 September 1881 – 31 December 1964), also known as Jumbo Wilson, was a senior British Army officer of the 20th century.
+Field Marshal Henry Maitland Wilson, 1st Baron Wilson (5 September 1881 – 31 December 1964), also known as Jumbo Wilson, was a senior British Army officer of the 20th century.
 He saw active service in the Second Boer War and then during the First World War on the Somme and at Passchendaele.
 During the Second World War he served as General Officer Commanding-in-Chief (GOC-in-C) British Troops in Egypt, in which role he launched Operation Compass, attacking Italian forces with considerable success, in December 1940.
 He went on to be Military Governor of Cyrenaica in February 1941, commanding a Commonwealth expeditionary force to Greece in April 1941 and General Officer Commanding (GOC) British Forces in Palestine and Trans-Jordan in May 1941.

 Wilson became GOC Ninth Army in Syria and Palestine in October 1941, GOC Persia and Iraq Command in August 1942 and GOC Middle East Command in February 1943.
 He was Supreme Allied Commander in the Mediterranean from January 1944 and Chief of the British Joint Staff Mission in Washington D. C. from January 1945 until 1947.

 Early life and military service

-Born in London, England, the son of Captain Arthur Maitland Wilson and his wife Harriet Wilson (née Kingscote), Wilson was educated at Eton College and Sandhurst.
-He was commissioned into the Rifle Brigade as a 2nd lieutenant on 10 March 1900.
-He served with the 2nd Battalion in South Africa in the Second Boer War, and having taken part in operations there in August 1900, was promoted to lieutenant on 18 March 1901.
-He served in South Africa throughout the war.
-Following the end of hostilities, he left Port Natal on the SS Malta in late September 1902, together with other officers and men of the 2nd Battalion, Rifle Brigade who were transferred to Egypt.
-He was posted with his battalion to Egypt and then in 1907 to India.
-Promoted to captain on 2 April 1908 he served with the 3rd Battalion at Bordon in Hampshire and then in County Tipperary in Ireland, and in 1911 became Adjutant of the Oxford OTC.
+Born in London, England, the son of Captain Arthur Maitland Wilson and his wife Harriet Wilson (née Kingscote), Wilson was educated at Eton College and the Royal Military College, Sandhurst.
+He was commissioned into the Rifle Brigade as a second lieutenant on 10 March 1900.

+He served with the 2nd Battalion in South Africa in the Second Boer War, which had begun in October 1899, and having taken part in operations there in August 1900, was promoted to lieutenant on 18 March 1901.
+He served in South Africa throughout the war, which ended in June 1902.

+Following the end of hostilities, he left Port Natal on the SS Malta in late September, together with other officers and men of the 2nd Battalion, Rifle Brigade, who were transferred to Egypt.
+He was posted with his battalion, commanded at one point by his uncle, Lieutenant Colonel H. F. M. Wilson, to Egypt and then in 1907 to India.
+Promoted to captain on 2 April 1908 he served with the 3rd Battalion, Rifle Brigade, at Bordon in Hampshire and then in County Tipperary in Ireland, and in 1911 became adjutant of the Oxford OTC.